sadmankiba/Urban-Map-Services/Readme.md

 # Urban Map Services

 Urban Map Services is a web application built with Python Django framework and PostgreSQL database management system to provide map-based services to users.
 The application employs model-view-controller (MVC) architecture where the models are relational tables stored in a database, the views are created with SQL queries for presenting the data, and the controller contains logic for updating the database and making corresponding changes in the views.
+Some of the services provided by the application include-
+* Showing nearby restaurants, malls, ATMs and pharmacies
+* Searching for a location with partial name
+* Finding routes and schedules of buses and trains between two locations
+* Finding all bus or trains from a particular station

 ## Directory structure